Manchester United next manager odds: Mauricio Pochettino and Diego Simeone among the favourites

 The Manchester United next manager odds make for intriguing reading, with some big names linked with the job

 The Manchester United next manager odds are getting more interesting by the day...

-With big names having been rumoured - and even announcing themselves - there are some fascinating candidates for the job.
+With big names having been rumoured, there are some fascinating candidates for the job.

 Betting odds from Betfair included.
 Right now, you can get up to £100 in free bets when you sign up to Betfair.
 Please gamble responsibly.

-Many Tottenham supporters continue to pine for the days of Pochettino, who turned them into one of the most exciting clubs in Europe.
-They competed for the title, and reached the final of the Champions League, before he was sacked in November 2019.
+The PSG boss is the heavy favourite to succeed Rangnick in the summer.
+Tottenham supporters still pine for the days of Pochettino, who turned them into one of the most exciting clubs in Europe during a five-year reign.
+Under the 49-year-old, Spurs competed for the title and reached the final of the Champions League before he was sacked in November 2019.

 New customer offer.
 Place 5 x £10 or more bets to receive £20 in free bets.
 Repeat up to 5 times to receive maximum £100 bonus.
 Min odds 1/2 (1.5).
 Exchange bets excluded.
 Payment restrictions apply.
 T&Cs apply.
 18+

 Subscribe to FourFourTwo today and save over a third on shop price